sindresorhus/conf/readme.md

 Type: `number`\
 Default: `0o666`

-The [mode](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation) that will be used for the config file.
+The [mode](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation) used when creating the config file.

+The mode is modified by the [process umask](https://en.wikipedia.org/wiki/Umask).
+With the typical umask of `0o022`, the default results in `0o644`.
+Config files are also stored in the user's home directory (`~/.config/`), which is typically protected.

-You would usually not need this, but it could be useful if you want to restrict the permissions of the config file.
-Setting a permission such as `0o600` would result in a config file that can only be accessed by the user running the program.
+You would usually not need this, but it could be useful if you use a custom `cwd`.
+Setting `0o600` would make the file only readable by the owner.

 > [!NOTE]
 > Setting restrictive permissions can cause problems if different users need to read the file.
 A common problem is a user running your tool with and without `sudo` and then not being able to access the config the second time.